NatiDevHQ/Netfilx-Clone/README.md

+Netflix Web clon with API for play and home page

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.